department-of-veterans-affairs/vagov-content/pages/service-members/index.md

     links:
       - url: "/disability/"
         label: Disability compensation
-        description: <b>Active duty, National Guard and Reserve (active, traditional and technical with certain service-connected disabilities)</b> <br> File a claim for disability compensation for conditions related to your military service, and manage your benefits over time.
+        description: <b>Active duty, National Guard and Reserve (active, traditional, technical)</b> <br> File a claim for disability compensation for conditions related to your military service, and manage your benefits over time.
       - url: "/careers-employment/veteran-owned-business-support/"
         label: Veteran-owned small business support
-        description: <b>Active duty, National Guard and Reserve (active, traditional and technical with service-connected disability)</b> <br> Register to do business with VA and get support for your Veteran-own small business.
+        description: <b>Active duty, National Guard and Reserve (active, traditional, technical)</b> <br> Register to do business with VA and get support for your Veteran-own small business.
       - url: "/pension/eligibility/"
         label: Veterans pension
         description: <b>Active duty, National Guard and Reserve (active only)</b> <br> If you served on active duty during wartime, are over 65 or have a service-connected disability, and you have limited or no income, find out if you qualify for a Veterans Pension.